cyberbotics/assimpjs/README.md

   - Change in test/test.js
 - Disable a warning (Wunused-but-set-variable) that was preventing assimp to be compiled with Emscripten.
 - Change the target assimp version to point to the latest tag (currently v5.2.3).
 It should correspond to the version used in Webots.
+- Add an option in `ConvertFileList` in assimpjs/assimpjs.cpp to say if we are in the `Mesh` or `CadShape` case
+- Change the flags of `ImportFileListByMainFile` in assimpjs/assimpjs.cpp

 ## How to install?